-CSC 200 Introduction to Computer Information Systems (3) Sp.
-Information Systems including business intelligence, decision support and artificial intelligence will be introduced.
-IT infrastructures including database, e-commerce, networking, and systems development will be discussed.
-Basic hardware / software concepts will be emphasized.
+CSC 200 Computer Systems and Architectures (3) F, Sp.
+This course is an introduction to microcomputer systems including Windows[TM] operating system and microcomputer architecture.
+IT infrastructures including database, networking, and systems development as well as basic hardware/software concepts will be emphasized.
 Security and ethical issues are considered throughout the course.
+This course will not be accepted as a Computer Science elective for CSC degree programs.